TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/4. Continuous Data Module/Continuous Power Spectrum/Functions/README.txt

 % view window
 % 13.
 PlotAppearance: structure holding current default of plot appearances
 % like linewidths
+% 14.PreservePlotChannelLocations: double, 1 or 0 whether to preserve
+% original spacing between active channel (in case of inactiove islands between active channel)

 % Outputs:
 % 1.
 PowerSpecResults: results of current computation or previously executed